raas-dev/configent/README.md

 whereas `nixery` mounts the current directory as read-only.

 💡: Use `n` and `nixery` for binaries not wanted permanently installed, such as command-line security tools.
-See `.aliases` for the existing ad-hoc tools.
+See `.aliases` for already existing ad-hoc tools.

 ## 🔨 Development